MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-design-object-oriented-structure/includes/06-exercise-add-game-buffer.md

 In this exercise, you'll write code that enables an ant to move to the next generation.
-You'll use a pre-created `GameBuffer` class and implement it by creating two Clone methods.
+You use a pre-created `GameBuffer` class and implement it by creating two Clone methods.
 One method will buffer an ant `IAnt`, and the other will buffer the game, `IGame`.
-Lastly, you'll make the `IAnt` clone method virtual so that you can override it in `GeneralizedAnt` and use it.
+Lastly, you make the `IAnt` clone method virtual so that you can override it in `GeneralizedAnt` and use it.

 ## Copy GameBuffer.cs to the project